Mahmoud02/Lynxes/README.md

-# FastQueue2 - High-Performance Message Queue Server
+# Lynxes - High-Performance Message Queue Server

 ## Overview

-FastQueue2 is a high-performance, persistent message queue server built using a log-based architecture.
+Lynxes is a high-performance, persistent message queue server built using a log-based architecture.
 It's designed to provide reliable message delivery, high throughput, and durability while maintaining simplicity and efficiency.

 ## Architecture

 ### Core Design Principles

-FastQueue2 is built on the fundamental concept of **logs as a data structure**.
+Lynxes is built on the fundamental concept of **logs as a data structure**.
 This approach is used by many successful systems including:
 - **Filesystems**: ext's journal for crash recovery
 - **Databases**: PostgreSQL's Write-Ahead Log (WAL)
 - **Distributed Systems**: Raft consensus algorithm